DarthFeder/VOID.ED/README.md

 VOID.ED
 =======

-First big project in coding - written in C++.
+First big project in coding - a text-based adventure game written in C++.

-Repository only contains extra files and runnable .exe.
-Code is private for right now.
+Repository only contains code of demo.
+The demo can be downloaded and played through git.

-Will make a webiste in the future for buying the full game (at a very small price).
-Will have some demo code in here.
+Will make a website in the future for buying the full game (at a very small price).